 How to read 1 Corinthians 15:10

 “Grace is a soft gospel for soft Christians,” say the critics.
 “Grace promotes passivity and laziness.”

 I guess somebody forgot to tell Paul:

 By the grace of God I am what I am, and His grace to me was not without effect.
 No, I worked harder than all of them—yet not I, but the grace of God that was with me.
-(1 Cor.
-15:10)
+(1 Corinthians 15:10)

 This is not a Grammy speech.
 This is Paul giving us the secret to his success.

 Paul was a tough-as-nails church planter.
-He wrote letters that would shape the world for 2,000 years.
+His ministry would shape the world for 2,000 years.
 How’d he do it?

 Grace doesn’t make people lazy; it makes them supernaturally fruitful.
 In contrast with the law that provides no aid to those who trust it, grace makes us soar.